Business and World Relations

 ---|---|---|

-Fall Semester only | 1.0 credit per semester |
+Spring Semester only | 1.0 elective credit per semester + 3.0 UNM credits |

-Course/Career Cluster or Academic Course of Study: Ethnic Studies
+NMPED Course/Career Cluster or Academic Course of Study: Ethnic Studies

 Ethnic Studies III: Curanderismo